Nigerian Shippers Council || N.S.C

 Welcome to Nigerian Shippers' Council

-The Nigerian Shippers' Council is the port economic regulator in the maritime and transport industry.
+The Nigerian Shippers' Council is the port economic regulator in the Marine and Blue Economy sector.
 Our primary responsibility is to facilitate trade and to protect the interest of Nigerian Shippers by promoting fair trade practices and ensuring shipping companies comply with approved standard operating procedures.

 Read More